How Can We Help

 Your case will be evaluated individually based on its specific merits and the availability of a local audiology test.
 If your case is strong and there are no issues in scheduling a test in your area, your legal representatives will arrange a test for you.

-I was medically discharged; can I claim hearing loss if discharged for a different injury?
+Can I claim for hearing loss if I was medically discharged for a different injury?

-Every case is unique, and while a medical discharge shouldn’t hinder your ability to claim, the circumstances surrounding your discharge could impact the duration or amount of your claim.
-If you wish to explore the possibility of a claim, despite a medical discharge, start your claim today and one of our preferred law firms can provide you with advice on your specific circumstances.
+While a medical discharge shouldn’t hinder your ability to claim, the circumstances surrounding your discharge could impact the duration or amount of your claim.
+If you wish to explore the possibility of a claim, despite a medical discharge, get in touch today we can provide you with advice on your specific circumstances.

 Part of my service was prior to 1987.
 Will that be included?